Eagles (album): Recording

 The band went to London, where they spent two weeks recording the album at the Olympic Studios.
 The album cost $125,000 to produce.
 Johns tried to introduce a more acoustic sound in the recording and concentrated on the vocal blend and arrangements.
 There were, however, frequent disagreements over the sound of the band between the producer and Frey and Don Henley during the making of the album.
 Frey and Henley wanted a rougher rock and roll sound, while Johns was interested in using Bernie Leadon's banjo and Randy Meisner's bass to create a more country sound.
 Frey later admitted, "[Johns] was the key to our success in a lot of ways", but added: "We just didn't want to make another limp-wristed L.A. country-rock record."
 Johns also instituted a no-drug and no-alcohol rule that Frey, but not Henley, was unhappy about.

 Three of the songs recorded in London feature Frey on lead vocals, another three with Meisner and two with Leadon.
 The chirping sound at the start of the song by Leadon and Meisner, "Earlybird", was taken from a sound effect library.
 On "Take It Easy", Johns convinced Leadon to play double-time banjo on the song, a touch that Johns felt made the song different.

 Originally, Henley co-wrote and sang one song on the album, "Witchy Woman".
 Later, a further track, "Nightingale", was recorded in Los Angeles after Geffen and manager Elliot Roberts listened to the tape of the album and decided that it needed another song with Henley on lead vocals.
 Johns had previously recorded a few takes of the song in London, but abandoned it as he felt it did not work.
 Geffen tried to get the song recorded with another production team, and Johns, angered by the attempt to record "Nightingale" behind his back, then re-recorded the song with the band at Wally Heider's Studio 3 in Hollywood.
 Even though Johns judged this recording unsatisfactory, it was included in the album.
+"Nightingale" was originally going to be the non-LP B side to "Take it Easy".
+By adding "Nightingale" to the album track list, the Frey-sung track "Get You in the Mood" was then dropped from the track listing and made the non-LP B-side for the first single.This gave Frey three lead vocals instead of four on the final album and Henley two.

 The album was slated for Quadraphonic release and even given a Quadraphonic catalog number, but it was never released in that format.